-Location: Gold Room of Whitley Hall on Troy University’s Montgomery campus (see below for detailed directions)
+Location: Whitley Hall, Room 140, on Troy University’s Montgomery campus

 About the seminar

 The PMI South Alabama Chapter will hold their 2021 Professional Development Seminar, “Project Everest” on October 28th and invites all area project management professionals, new and experienced, to attend and join in the discussion.
 Whether you are a seasoned veteran or just starting in your project management career, you are sure to benefit from networking with other area project managers and pick up some great insights, tools and tips from our speaker this year, Allen Mallory.